catrionelee/ICE_MAG/README.md

 ```

 Output generated all desired and expected outputs (2020-10-01) so will continue with creating snakemake file to execute across all metagenomes.
-        There are 303 putative ICEs.
+# There are 303 putative ICEs.
+Average number of sequences per putative ICE was 141.627.

 Each metagenomic environment will be run separately so to easily compare.
 Soil was ran with 500 Gb of memory (2020-10-03). <https://https://github.com/catrionelee/ICE_MAG/blob/master/metaCherchant/subset-soil>